TomAugspurger/ia-rug/slides/slides.md

 - Take a familiar API
 - Translate operations to a task graph
 - Have smart schedulers execute the tasks
+- Built on years of work by Python's networking community

 ###